 - 1/4 teaspoon freshly ground black pepper

-- 2 cups tomato or V-8 juice
+- 2 cups regular or spicy V-8 juice

 - 2 cups chopped ripe tomatoes